Earn Your Engineering Technology Degree in as Few as 8 semesters1

 2At the time of application to the next credential level, an evaluation of qualifying transfer credit will occur and the most beneficial outcome will be applied.

-3As part of this program, one complimentary laptop is provided to students enrolled in the Associate in Information Technology and Networking, Associate in Engineering Technology, Associate in Network Systems Administration, Bachelor’s in Information Technology and Networking, Bachelor’s in Software Development, Bachelor’s in Engineering Technology, Bachelor’s in Network and Communications Management and Bachelor’s in Computer Information Systems.
+3As part of this program, one complimentary laptop is provided to students enrolled in the Associate in Cybersecurity and Networking, Associate in Information Technology and Networking, Associate in Engineering Technology, Bachelor’s of Information Technology and Networking, Bachelor’s of Software Development, Bachelor’s of Engineering Technology, Bachelor’s of Network and Communications Management and Bachelor’s of Computer Information Systems.
 The laptop is issued during the student’s second session.
 Certain restrictions apply.

 4Job growth indicated on a national level.
 Local growth will vary by location. https://www.bls.gov/ooh/architecture-and-engineering/electrical-and-electronics-engineers.htm

 *The figures displayed represent the minimum credit hours required for graduation.
 Additional coursework may be necessary to complete program requirements.